”More

 Don’t overdo the limiting

-That doesn’t stop you having a loud mix and master, but the truth is, there is no point in consistently going lower than DR8.
-(Don’t know what “DR8″ means ?
-Read the last link : ).
-Beyond that level of compression, you simply suck impact and loudness out of your track.
+That doesn't stop you having a loud mix and master, but the truth is, there's no point in consistently pushing the loudness really high - you simply suck impact and loudness out of your track.
 It makes your track sound quieter (because people, or broadcast limiting, or playback normalisation, turn it down anyway) and it will be crushed, distorted and fatiguing as a result.

 So, there you go.
 Hopefully that gives you some extra understanding of what the MusicRadar post and example are doing, and where they’ve gone wrong.
 Listen to how much cleaner the version at Stage 12 sounds, for example.